adarsha30735/NDVI-and-2D-CNN-Plant-Leaf-Classification/README.md

 The DL\_classifier.m script implements a deep learning-based classification using AlexNet.
 It trains a model on plant leaf images and classifies them as healthy or diseased.

+## Citing This Repository

+If you find this repository useful for your research, please cite it as follows:

+Adarsha.
+(2024). *NDVI-and-2D-CNN-Plant-Leaf-Classification*.
+GitHub. https://github.com/adarsha30735/NDVI-and-2D-CNN-Plant-Leaf-Classification

 #### Full Code:
 ```matlab
 DatasetPath = ('E:\\UNL\\semester 1\\CSI 8300 cv and ıp\\PA_B\\leaf\\Test\\Pongamia Pinnata (P7)');